 Patrick Lorenzo, Associate Director of Admissions

-Born in the East Bay and raised in the South Bay I have come full circle.
-I spent my undergraduate years at Thurgood Marshall College in UC San Diego (Political Science and Urban Studies & Planning) and received my graduate degree from Saint Mary's College (Leadership).
-I thrived because of the undergraduate college system and through my involvement with organizations that celebrated culture, advocated for community outreach and produced hip-hop shows.
-After graduation, I stayed at UC San Diego, coordinating student activities.
-I returned to Silicon Valley at Santa Clara University coordinating admission events and the student ambassador program.
-At Saint Mary’s College, I oversee the Visitor Experience which includes the visitor center, preview days and the student ambassador program.
-I appreciate the genuine sense of community at the College and look forward to assisting prospective families navigate the college admissions process.
+Patrick grew up in the bay area and spent his undergraduate years at Thurgood Marshall College in UC San Diego double majoring in Political Science and Urban Studies & Planning.
+He also received his M.A. in Leadership from Saint Mary's College.
+He thrived because of the undergraduate college system and through his involvement with organizations that celebrated culture and advocated for higher education.
+After graduation, he stayed at UC San Diego, coordinating student activities.
+He returned to Silicon Valley at Santa Clara University managing both admission events and the student ambassador program.
+At Saint Mary’s College, he oversees the Visitor Experience which includes the visitor center, on campus programs and the student ambassador program.
+He also has served as a Regional Director for the Collegiate Information & Visitor Services Association.

 Drew Riley, Assistant Director of Admissions